westerndigitalcorporation/zonedstorage.io/docs/getting-started/zbd-emulation.md

    4. ``zone_size=64`` sets the size of each zone to sixty-four (64) megabytes.

-The *configfs* interface of the *null_blk* driver provides a powerful method for creating emulated zoned block devices.
+The *configfs* interface of the *null_blk* driver provides a way to create emulated zoned block devices.
 The *configfs* parameters of the *null_blk* driver can be listed by running the following commands:

 ```plaintext
 # modprobe null_blk nr_devices=0